 Well, there you have it...at least the romantic part!

 I spent a few months in Cuba, enjoying the culture and friendliness that was the reason for taking on this journey in the first place.
 But as they say, all good things come to an end, and it was time to figure out, what's next?

 Why not become a tour rep???
 That was the start of my life in the Dominican Republic, a place that up until that time, I had never stepped foot in!
 After a sail back to the Florida Keys and a drive back to Belleville for a few weeks, I was 36,000 feet vertical, looking down at the world I sailed only months before, on my way to Puerto Plata.

 It was here where my sense of adventure continued.
 As a representative, I found myself enjoying the company of a good number of guests and ultimately answering a questions in advance of their arrival, via the internet.
 Someone coined the name "Sunquest Mike" and that was who I became known as for the year that I traveled between Puerto Plata and Punta Cana.

 A newly opened resort, the Majestic was the next stop along the way and of course my now well known name, became Majestic Mike...then Sunscape Mike as the opportunities changed.

 My track record was not too good with the resorts, seemingly getting let go wherever I went, thus I thought it wise to just call myself "Punta Cana Mike", clearing myself of any direct affiliation and being able to assist the entire market.
 In 2008 another new resort, NH Real Arena offered me the opportunity to further develop my reputation for service to the tourism market.

-Since arriving in the tropics my life has moved forward, having met my wife and as a result, having an entertaining young daughter to keep me busy during the quiet times!
+Since arriving in the tropics my life has moved forward, having met my wife and as a result, have 2 beautiful, fun loving daughters to keep me busy during the quiet times!

 Much like sailing, I often thought of starting my own company....something that was in my control.
-And ultimately...the beginning of...
+And ultimately...the beginning of...and continuing saga of...